Hokkaido's Osechi is eaten on New Year's Eve! Unusual Hokkaido Osechi Situation and 8 Classic Osechi|Domingo

-Osechi in Hokkaido are eaten on New Year's Eve!
-Unusual Osechi Situation and Standard Osechi in Hokkaido
+Hokkaido's Osechi is eaten on New Year's Eve!
+Unusual Hokkaido Osechi Situation and 8 Classic Osechi

-Osechi dishes are usually eaten on the morning of New Year's Day.
+Osechi ryori is usually eaten on the morning of New Year's Eve.
 However, in Hokkaido, there is a custom to eat Osechi dishes on New Year's Eve.
-The reason for this is said to be because the custom of "Nenotori Zen" (New Year's Eve meal) still remains strong.
+The reason for this is said to be because the custom of "Nenotori Zen" remains strong.

-Toshitorizensu is a custom of the lunar calendar in which, at the beginning of the year, people celebrate until dawn the next morning by eating the same food as that offered to the gods to express their gratitude for the year and to welcome the new god of the year.
-In the lunar calendar, the beginning of the day was sunset, and it is believed that the banquet named "Celebration" started on the night of the 31st in Hokkaido.
+The "Toshitorizenshi" is a custom of the lunar calendar where, at the beginning of the year, people express their gratitude to the gods for the year and celebrate until dawn the next morning by eating the same food that was offered to the gods to welcome the new year's gods.
+In the lunar calendar, the beginning of the day was at sunset, and it is said that in Hokkaido, banquets called celebrations began on the night of the 31st.

-The table is filled with many typical Hokkaido delicacies such as Osechi, sushi, crab, and hors d'oeuvres, and both adults and children enjoy spending time together.
+On New Year's Eve, the dining table is filled with many typical Hokkaido delicacies such as osechi, sushi, crab, and hors d'oeuvres, and both adults and children enjoy spending time together.

-After a big New Year's Eve party on New Year's Eve and into the morning, New Year's Day is pretty quiet.
-It is common to have a breakfast with a little luxury side dish with ozoni, which is a kind of rice stew, in a New Year's Eve party.
+After a big New Year's Eve party from New Year's Eve to the morning, New Year's Day is pretty quiet.
+It is common to have a breakfast of osechi (New Year's food) and a little luxury side dish with ozoni (a traditional Japanese stew).

 The custom of nen-tori-zen tends to focus on the liveliness of New Year's Eve, but it is a set meal that includes a relaxed New Year's Day.
 In a sense, since New Year's Eve is a party, it is probably just as well to take it easy on New Year's Day.
 Of course, there is also a pattern of a big party from noon on New Year's Day....

-Osechi in Hokkaido is different from those eaten in a solemn atmosphere.
-There are some unique characteristics in the dishes.
-This chapter introduces the characteristics of Osechi eaten in many parts of Hokkaido.
+The situation of Osechi in Hokkaido is different from that of Osechi eaten in a solemn atmosphere.
+There is a bit of a unique character to the cuisine.
+In this chapter, we will introduce the characteristics of Osechi eaten in much of Hokkaido.

 ■Namasu